 Tribal consultation and coordination is an essential element in achieving a streamlined product.
 The National Historic Preservation Act, including Section 106, requires Federal agencies to work with Indian Tribes that may have a cultural or religious association to historic properties affected by an agency's undertakings.
 The websites below provide guidance and additional information to help practitioners better implement their tribal consultation and coordination practices.

 FHWA Guidance and Information

 Back to top

 - Oregon DOT and Siletz Tribes Protect Culturally Significant Dogbane — The Oregon DOT collaborated with the Siletz Tribes to transplant dogbane from along a highway to a protected wildlife refuge to improve Tribal access to the plant while maintaining roadway safety.

 - North Dakota's Collaborative Approach — The North Dakota Division of FHWA and DOT have forged a unique agreement with multiple tribes, residing in or with an interest in the state, that facilitates ongoing consultation.

-- Tribal Consultation Best Practices — The National Association of Tribal Historic Preservation Officers recently completed a report on Tribal consultation best practices in historic preservation.
-This report includes perspectives from Tribal governments and government agencies.
+- Tribal Consultation Best Practices — The National Association of Tribal Historic Preservation Officers (NATHPO) report on Tribal consultation best practices in historic preservation includes perspectives from Tribal governments and government agencies.